Preventing food poisoning at home

 - never using a sauce on cooked food if it has been previously used to marinate raw meat or seafood, unless the marinade has been cooked first or will be cooked.
 For example, do not spoon the uncooked juices or marinade over the cooked food and serve.
 The uncooked marinade will probably contain harmful bacteria

 - all fruit and vegetables should be thoroughly washed if they are to be eaten raw.
 Sprouts and herbs should be rinsed before serving

 - never keep perishable food outside of a fridge for longer than 4 hours

-- never refrigerate perishable foods that have been at room temperature for more than 2 hours.
-This includes preparation and serving time.
+- never refrigerate perishable foods that have been at room temperature for more than 2 hours including preparation and serving time.
 Never keep perishable food outside of a fridge for longer than 4 hours.
 For more information see 2 Hour/4 Hour Rule Explained Factsheet (PDF 60KB)

 Thawing frozen foods